fachrianlr/translator_language/README.md

 # translator_language
-This is repository implement grammar header files C to java interface, using ANTLR 4 library
+This is repository implement grammar header files C to Java interface, using ANTLR 4 library